vvaldersteins/ngx-svg/README.md

 Each of the above elements has a list of events that are available to be attached.

 ```
   clickEvent: Is fired when click event happens on the element.
+Returns an instance of `MouseEvent`.
   doubleClickEvent: Is fired when double click event happens on the element.
+Returns an instance of `MouseEvent`.
   mouseOverEvent: Is fired when mouse is moved over the element.
+Returns an instance of `MouseEvent`.
   mouseOutEvent: Is fired when mouse is moved out of the element.
+Returns an instance of `MouseEvent`.
+  onInitialize: Is fired when the element is created.
+Returns instance of the created element type.
 ```

-Each of the events returns an instance of `MouseEvent`.

 # Demo